gSchool/story-writing/README.md

 - User stories encourage participation by both technical and **non-technical members.**
 - User stories help in **defining the entire product** — as a set of solid, properly prioritized stories.

-### Writing User Stories

-Some things to keep in mind when writing User stories:

-1. User stories are _not_ tasks.
-A single story may require hundreds of single tasks in order to be delivered.
-Tasks are about implementation; user stories are about definition.
-2. Keep it high level, meaning, keep it simple!
-3. Understand who the user is and try to capture their profiles, points of view, expectations, and the associated 'pain points'.
-4.

-- Title: [Persona name] should (not) be able to [overarching action]
-- Business/User Value: As [persona] I want to [action by user] so that [value or need met].

 ---

 ## Story Pointing